Skip to main content

 Person reading in a group with other parishioners

 Take extra time to learn from those who experience mental illness.
-Check out stories from the NCPD website, or invite members of your parish to share their story.
+Check out Judy's story from the NCPD website, or invite members of your parish to share their story.
 Share NCPD’s Welcome and Valued video with your parish and use the Welcome and Valued manual for guiding questions and resources.
 Include the perspectives of parents, siblings, spouses, children, and extended family.
 Their experience with mental illness is also valuable for the parish community.

 Two hands folded in prayer with a bible